Other ADB Members

 |07A - Direct lending & reserve drawdown|

-(i) March 16, SEK300 billion Riksbank increase of purchases of securities in 2020 (including government and municipal bonds, covered bonds and securities issued by non-financial corporations); (ii) Apri 27, Riksbank will, between 1 May and 30 September 2020, purchase nominal Swedish government bonds for a nominal amount totalling SEK18 billion in addition to the previously decided purchases of government bonds during the period July 2019–December 2020; (iii) Until 30 September 2020, the Riksbank is offering to purchase government bonds for SEK25.5 billion, in addition to the previously decided purchases of government bonds.
-As of June 19, total government bond purchases amounted to SEK24 billion [update].
+March 16, SEK300 billion Riksbank increase of purchases of securities in 2020 (including government and municipal bonds, covered bonds and securities issued by non-financial corporations).
+July 1, The framework for the asset purchases is being extended from SEK300 billion to SEK500 billion up to the end of June 2021.
+Apri 27, Riksbank will, between 1 May and 30 September 2020, purchase nominal Swedish government bonds for a nominal amount totalling SEK18 billion in addition to the previously decided purchases of government bonds during the period July 2019–December 2020.
+Until 30 September 2020, the Riksbank is offering to purchase government bonds for SEK25.5 billion, in addition to the previously decided purchases of government bonds.
+July 1, The Riksbank is offering to purchase government bonds for SEK45.5 billion, in addition to the previously decided purchases of government bonds until 31 December 2020.
+As of September 11, total purchases of government bonds within the program of asset purchases was SEK22.5 billion [update].

 |08 - International Assistance Received||SEK590,121,000,000||USD60,000,000,000|